Javascript must be enabled to download our products and perform other essential functions on the website.

 Windows RPC

-See below for Windows Firewall rules for Windows 2008 and Windows 2012.
+See below for Windows Firewall rules for Windows.

 Windows-specific monitors (Event Log monitor, Service monitor, Performance monitor, etc) use standard Windows RPC to access the underlying resources.
 Windows RPC uses TCP port 135 by default (although you can change this via tools on the Microsoft website).
 Because port 135 is targeted by much of the malware and worms on the Internet, we do not recommend opening that port on an Internet-facing firewall.